nmstoker/lockebot/README.md

 Ensure you have Python 2.7 installed (it is not currently compatible with Python 3.n, see below)

-For Raspberry Pi installation, there are a couple of changes to the steps for installing MITIE.
+For Raspberry Pi installation, there are a couple of changes to the steps for installation.
 See information under Additional installation choices below.

+* You may need to include the Python headers.
+On Debian/Ubuntu distros this is done as follows:
+	* `sudo apt-get install python-dev`

 * Git clone from this repo
 	* `git clone https://github.com/nmstoker/lockebot mybotfoldername` - *replace __mybotfoldername__ with any valid name you like*
 	* `cd mybotfoldername`
-* Create a virtual environment (optional but recommended)
+* Create a virtual environment (optional but recommended; you need the one that corresponds with Python 2; on Arch this is `virtualenv2` but on many other distros it will be plain `virtualenv`)
 	* `virtualenv2 venv` - *again you can use whatever name you like instead of __venv__ for your environment name*
 * Activate the virtual environment
 	* `source venv/bin/activate`
 * Use pip install
-	* `pip install requirements.txt`
+	* `pip install -r requirements.txt`
 * Manually install MITIE (*doesn't seem to work if included via requirements.txt even with "-e git+https://github.com/mit-nlp/MITIE.git" with or without #egg=...*)
 	* `pip install git+https://github.com/mit-nlp/MITIE.git`
 * Copy the feature_extractor files to MITIE folder